synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 The property of a Merkle Tree that makes it so handy is that a particular leaf node can be proven to exist in a Merkle tree without providing the entire Merkle tree.
 All that is needed is the [Merkle Root](#merkle-root) and a Merkle Proof whose size is logarithmic to the number of leaves in the Merkle Tree.
-Thus, if there are 2^32 number of leaves (over 4 billion leaves), the Merkle Proof will only need 32 nodes along the path from the node we are trying to prove to the [Merkle Root](#merkle-root).
+Thus, if there are 2^32 number of leaves (over 4 billion leaves), the Merkle Proof will only need 32 nodes.
+The nodes would be the ones along the path from the node we are trying to prove to the [Merkle Root](#merkle-root).

 ### Merkle Root
 When a [Merkl Tree](#merkle-tree) is formed, it will have a unique root that is 32 bytes in size.
-This Merkle Root can serve as a cryptographic commitment to ALL the data contained in the Merkle Tree, which could be terabytes in size or more.
+This Merkle Root can serve as a cryptographic [commitment](#commitment) to ALL the data contained in the Merkle Tree, which could be terabytes in size or more.

 ### Merkle Tree
-A Merkle Tree is a fundamental building block used in cryptography that organizes a group of leaf nodes containing arbitrary data in a way that allows for very small cryptographic commitments and relatively short and fast proofs that a particular node exists in the tree without sending the entire tree.
+A Merkle Tree is a fundamental building block used in cryptography that organizes a group of leaf nodes containing arbitrary data in a way that allows for very small cryptographic [commitments](#commitment) and relatively short and fast proofs that a particular node exists in the tree without sending the entire tree.
 Please see [Merkle Trees](https://www.simplilearn.com/tutorials/blockchain-tutorial/merkle-tree-in-blockchain) for a description.